Equipment, Safety & Insurance

 - You will have access to a bike mechanic for the duration of the event.
 Where access is possible, the bike mechanic will travel to you to assist but please be aware, when riding in a remote location it is not always possible for the mechanic to reach you – so you should be comfortable changing inner tubes and fixing a broken chain if necessary.

-If you don’t own a suitable mountain bike, one will be provided for you.
-Please note this requirement on the registration form
+If you don’t own a suitable mountain bike, one will be provided for you (Just select 'Bike hire' when you register)

 At the event, a qualified bike mechanic will be available to fit you to your bike and answer any questions you may have.